 Policy Contact: Vice President, Instruction

-Bellevue College utilizes a consistent, published letter grading system to reflect the student’s achievements.
+Bellevue College utilizes a consistent, published letter grading system to reflect a student’s achievement.
 For students who do not wish to take a course for a letter grade, an optional pass/fail grading system is available, as is the option to audit a course.

-The student is responsible for initiating the removal of an incomplete grade or for correcting a grade he or she believes is incorrect.
+The student is responsible for initiating the removal of an incomplete grade or for correcting a grade he or she believes to be incorrect.

 - demonstrates consistent mastery of learning outcomes for the course;

 - demonstrates ability to interpret, integrate, and apply learning outcomes beyond the context of the course through application of critical and creative thinking skills;